richardclegg/ebpf_testing/README.md

 ```
 # sudo apt install bpfcc-tools
-# sudo apt install perf-tools-unstable
 # sudo apt install linux-tools-generic
 # sudo apt install linux-hwe-6.2-tools-common
+# sudo apt install libbpf-dev
 ```

-Also for some reason opensnoop (referred to by a lot of tutorials) is known as opensnoop-perf.
-I understand that in other versions of ubuntu opensnoop-perf is a separate package.
+Also for some reason opensnoop (referred to by a lot of tutorials) is known as opensnoop-bpfcc.

 I found it useful to clone:
 git@github.com:iovisor/bcc.git
 To get example code to look at.

+Also note that programs like opensnoop-bpfcc give a warning (yet still run).